-Between them, buildings and the construction sector consume 36% of the planet's energy and produce 39% of CO2, emissions, according to a report by the International Energy Agency (IEA), a body dependent on the Organisation for Economic Co-operation and Development (OECD).
+Between them, buildings and the construction sector consume 36% of the planet's energy and produce 39% of CO2, emissions, according to a report by the International Energy Agency External link, opens in new window.
+(IEA), a body dependent on the Organisation for Economic Co-operation and Development (OECD).
 Therefore, the building industry's transition toward sustainability is crucial to mitigate the effects of climate change.
 This is where bioclimatic architecture comes in, which is applied both to infrastructure and buildings.

 WHAT IS BIOCLIMATIC ARCHITECTURE.
 OBJECTIVES

 Bioclimatic architecture is a way of designing buildings based on the local climate, with the aim of ensuring thermal comfort using environmental resources.
 They must also blend into their natural surroundings.
 This is nothing new, because it is fair to say that traditional architecture is intrinsically bioclimatic.
 All you need to do is look at the shapes of roofs and the sizes of windows in different countries and regions.

 The main aims of bioclimatic architecture are to create healthy, comfortable homes for the inhabitants of these buildings, while respecting the environment.
 To do this, it is essential to avoid using polluting materials, ensure the wellbeing of local biodiversity and make efficient use of energy, building materials, water and other resources.

 Bioclimatic buildings are based on design and daily use strategies that contribute to reducing their energy costs.
 These are the most common: